-The year over year growth rate could be calculated for any of the other line items as well.
+The year-over-year growth rate could be calculated for any of the other line items as well.
 This will show you how each line item is growing from year to year, which is helpful for spotting trends.
-For example, by calculating the year over year growth for operating expenses and also for potential gross income, you would quickly discover that one is growing faster than the other.
+For example, by calculating the year-over-year growth for operating expenses and also for potential gross income, you would quickly discover that one is growing faster than the other.

 How to Calculate YoY Growth in Excel

-Calculating year over year growth in Excel is straightforward.
+Calculating year-over-year growth in Excel is straightforward.
 Suppose we have the historical revenue for a small tenant, and we want to calculate the YoY growth in Excel:

-Once you have the values you would like to use to calculate YoY growth, then all you need to do is apply one of the two YoY growth formulas discussed above.
+Once you have the values you would like to use to calculate year-over-year growth, then all you need to do is apply one of the two YoY growth formulas discussed above.
 Note that we do skip the first year because there is no prior year to compare to in our data set.

 What does YoY mean?
 Year over Year (YoY) tells you the percentage increase or decrease from one year to the next.
-In general, the higher the year over year growth the better.
+In general, the higher the year-over-year growth the better.
 However, there could be other factors that are more important to consider.

-For example, suppose you are evaluating the interim financial statements for a tenant and notice declining year over year growth.
+For example, suppose you are evaluating the interim financial statements for a tenant and notice declining year-over-year growth.
 At the same time, you know that the tenant just won a large multi-year contract with the IRS that will provide stable revenue over the next 10 years.

 In this case, there is another driver of financial performance that could be more important for tenant credit analysis than revenue or net income growth from year to year.
 Lower revenue growth in exchange for a more durable income stream might be more desirable in a tenant.